aws-samples/amazon-bedrock-serverless-prompt-chaining/DEVELOP.md

 ### Deploy the demo pipeline

-The demo pipeline will automatically keep your deployed demo in sync with the latest changes in your fork repository.
+The demo pipeline will automatically keep your deployed demo application in sync with the latest changes in your fork repository.

 Edit the file `pipeline/pipeline_stack.py`.
 Search for `owner` and fill in the GitHub account that owns your fork repository.